Poopapalooza: Toilet Training Your Child

 The purpose of this article isn't to instruct parents on how to potty train their child.
-It's more to recount how we potty trained ours and offer one example of a method that proved to be fairly successful given the expectations that my wife and I had.
-There are many successful ways to potty train a child, so I'm not going to claim that this one is best.
+It's more to recount how we potty trained ours.
+Also, I will offer one example of a method that was fairly successful given my expectations.
+There are many successful ways to potty train a child.
+So, I'm not going to claim that this one is best.
 It worked well for me.

 The breakthrough came as some of Tyler's daycare classmates began to use the potty and the subject would come up.
 Then we made the transition from diapers to pull-ups by showing him some of the movie "Cars" (though we try to avoid having him watch any television).
 Suddenly, he was interested in the pull-ups and understanding how to use them.
 His teachers noted that he was going through significant portions of the day completely dry.